 Engaging podcast content takes time and work, but it’s worth the investment.
-We’ve recently been working with Royal London, the UK’s largest mutual life insurance and pensions company to create The penny drops, a podcast designed to improve our understanding of finance in an engaging, entertaining and innovative way.
+We worked with Royal London, the UK’s largest mutual life insurance and pensions company, to create The penny drops, a podcast designed to improve people's understanding of finance in an engaging, entertaining and innovative way.

-The podcast has been hugely successful, and as a brand agency, we have learned many tips and skills along the way.
+The podcast has been hugely successful, and as a brand agency we have learned many skills along the way.
 Here we share our tips to help you build a successful podcast and in turn build a loyal following, as well as few guiding principles.

 We agreed on ‘The penny drops’, as it links to the content and the aim of improving people’s understanding of finance.

 Find a well-known voice to introduce the series

 We used Royal London’s existing relationship with Vicky McClure, as she has a distinctive voice and a warm, friendly accent.

 Find an upbeat host

 After conducting some research, we contacted Andrea Fox, an experienced radio presenter and podcast host.

 Create a standard structure for each episode to follow

 This includes an introduction from Vicky, an introduction of the topic and guest by Andrea, questions and answers, a round-up of useful takeaways, a note that further advice and support can be found in the episode notes and finally a closing line from Vicky.